UNOTeaching/project-yosenabe/README.md

 ## Question 1: Moving blocks into gray areas

-For this question you have to provide an encoding that moves all blocks into gray areas such that the movement of the block is made in straitgh line.
-We ignore for now the other restrictions of the game.
+For this question we have to provide an encoding that moves all blocks into gray areas such that the movement of the block is made in straitgh line.
+We ignore for now all the other restrictions of the game.

+## Question 2:

+To succed in this question, we need to ensure that at least one block is moved inside each area.

+## Question 3:

+For this question, we have ensure that the paths of any two moved numbers do not cross or meet at any grid cell.

+## Question 4:

+For this question, we have to consider the remaining rule of the game.
+Recall that you can sum the values of the numbers moved to an area using a **sum aggregate**.
+For more information about how to use and write sum aggregates, please check Section 3.1.12 (page 30) of the [Potassco guide](https://github.com/potassco/guide/releases/tag/v2.2.0).